jackiehjm/stx-docs/doc/source/developer_resources/build_guide.rst

   Jenkins, cron, or similar tools can trigger these builds.
-* Each build is saved to a unique directory, and preserved for a time that is reflective of how long a designer might be expected to work on a private branch without syncronizing with the master branch.
+* Each build is saved to a unique directory, and preserved for a time that is reflective of how long a designer might be expected to work on a private branch without synchronizing with the master branch.
 This takes about two weeks.

-* The *MY_WORKSPACE* directory for the build shall have a common root directory, and a leaf directory that is a sortable time stamp.
-The suggested format is *YYYYMMDDThhmmss*.
+* We recommend that the ``MY_WORKSPACE`` directory for the build has a common root directory, and a leaf directory that is a sortable time stamp.
+The suggested format is ``YYYYMMDDThhmmss``.

   ::